brunomaga/brunomaga.github.io/_posts/2017-02-17-Linear-Regression-and-Matrix-Factorization.md

 ### Contrastive Loss

-**[Contrastive loss](https://en.wikipedia.org/wiki/Siamese_neural_network)**: similar and often confused with triplet loss.
+**[Contrastive loss](https://en.wikipedia.org/wiki/Siamese_neural_network)** is similar and often confused with triplet loss.
 Yet these solve different problems: for known similarity relationships, we use Contrastive loss.
 For only negative/positive relationships (like for face recognition where people's identity is the anchor), then Triplet loss is used.
 In practice, the triplet loss considers the anchor-neighbor-distant triplets while the contrastive loss deals with the anchor-neighbor and anchor-distant pairs of samples.
 The contrastive loss trains siamese networks against pairs of inputs labelled as similar or dissimilar (1 or 0).
 Contrastive loss is formulated in terms of the similarity label $$y$$ (1 for similar, 0 for assimilat), and the euclidian distance between two images $$D$$ as:

 $$
 L = \frac{1}{2} ⋅y⋅D + \frac{1}{2} ⋅(1−y)⋅max(0,m−D)^2